 Opportunities for Students

 The Inserra Chair is committed to providing opportunities to MSU and High School students for the acquisition and application of knowledge about Italian culture through ad hoc projects and regular programs in line with a current philosophy in the education system.

-Additionally, the Inserra Chair supports select programs organized by the Amici Italian Clubon campus
+- Support of select programs organized by the Amici Italian Clubon campus

-Future initiatives include partnerships with local high schools so that qualified students can participate in theatre/music workshops and receive a guided tour of the campus in view of possible enrollment at MSU (for an example see theatre workshop with the Italian company Le Albe)
+- Partnerships with local high schools so that qualified students can participate in select cultural programs and receive a guided tour of the campus in view of possible enrollment at MSU (for an example see theatre workshop with the Italian company Le Albe)